tobirohrer/industry-challenge-github/README.md

 2. If you did not attend the Kick-Off, contact us
 3. Start developing your forecasting algorithm
 4. Train your algorithm using [train.csv](train.csv)

+## How to Submit

-5. Create a solution submission by forecasting the required data from [test.csv](test.csv)
+1. Create a solution submission by forecasting the required data from [test.csv](test.csv)
-6. Send us your solution :)
+2. Send us your solution :)

-## Price
+## Prizes

 We will give away prices at the end of the competition

+## Timeline

+- Challenge Kickoff 15.12.2022
+- Challenge End X

+## Data Description

+bliblablub

+## Evaluation Criteria

+root mean squared error...